yihan0056/TP22-FunMelCity/wp-content/plugins/calculated-fields-form/README.txt

 * Fixes a minor issue in the button control.
 * Makes the form name a required attribute.
 * Modifies the currentdate and submissiondate tags in the notification emails and thank you pages to accept a separator symbol between date components (Professional, Developer, and Platinum versions).

-= 1.1.108 =

-* Implements the create form from the templates library module.

-= 1.1.107 =

-* Allows the associate audio tutorials to the form fields.
-* Modifies the WooCommerce add-on to support third-party plugins like 'Ajax add to cart for WooCommerce'.

-= 1.1.106 =

-* Implements the logarithmic slider.
-* Implements a new attribute in the plugin settings page to disable form revisions.
-* Fixes an issue with pending equations.

-= 1.1.105 =

-* Implement an experimental control that allows users to record audio and video while filling out the form.

-= 1.1.104 =

-* Fixes a conflict with Breeze WordPress Cache plugin.
-* Modifies the results list shortcode to allow displaying submissions of multiple forms in the same shortcode (Professional, Developer, and Platinum versions).